-Public Indecency aka Lewd Conduct in Public
+Public Indecency aka Lewd Conduct in Public: 647(a) PC

 In this statute, lewd conduct is defined as “willfully solicited or engaged in the touching of your own or another person’s genitals, buttocks, or breasts in order to sexually arouse or provide sexual gratification to yourself or someone else or in order to annoy or cause offense to others.”
-So it’s important to note that any contact with genitals must be sexual or at very least intentionally made to annoy or offend someone else, so an accidental brush against someone’s butt wouldn’t count.
+So it’s important to note that any contact with genitals must be sexual or intentionally made to annoy or offend someone else, so an accidental brush against someone’s butt wouldn’t count.

 What About Indecent Exposure?